 Step 5: Packing of the molds

-- We are assuming the current supplier’s factory will pack the molds appropriately, and they will help transport the molds all the way to the van/truck.
+- We are assuming the current supplier’s factory will package the tooling appropriately to avoid damage and rust, and they will help transport them all the way to the van/truck.

 - Our engineer will not provide any document to them unless you let us know about that requirement in advance (we will send you an email with photos once the whole operation has been completed).